JuliaLang/Juleps/Logging.md

   for consistency between packages, along with guiding the appropriate use of logging vs stdout.
 * The default console log handler should integrate somehow with the display system to show log records in a way which is highly readable.

-Ideally logging should be a tool for package authors just as much as it is a tool for understanding production systems.
+### The application author

 The API should be **flexible enough** for advanced users: